 Caitlin and Joe discuss EPA and the National Highway Traffic Safety Administration’s final rule, issued on September 19th, that preempts California’s greenhouse gas standards and withdraws California’s Clean Air Act waiver.
 See all our clean car work here.

-August 16, 2019 - Joe Goffman and Jonathan Lewis on Biofuels, Parts I and II
+August 16, 2019 - Joe Goffman and Jonathan Lewis on Biofuels, Part I

 June 28, 2019 - Robin Just and Hana Vizcarra Talk about Offshore Drilling